OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

 ---
 page_type: sample
-description: This sample demos app installation using QR code of application's app id through bot.
+description: This sample demonstrates how to install a Microsoft Teams app using QR code scanning, allowing users to generate a QR code with the app ID for seamless installation.
 products:
 - office-teams
 - office